DiscreteLogarithm/capillary-LAMMPS-LIGGGHTS/README.md

-# capillary-LAMMPS
+# capillary-LAMMPS-LIGGGHTS

 Simple capillary force model for granular matter in LAMMPS/LIGGGHTS

 ## Installation

-After copying the files to LAMMPS directory, use this:
+After copying the files to LAMMPS/LIGGGHTS directory, use this:

     make yes-user-capillary